rishikeshbedre/nats-api-server/README.md

 ### Download Configuration

-Stores the authorization configuration to the file and reload the nats server.
+Stores the authorization configuration to the file and reload the nats server.<br>
 **Note:** Until you send this request to NATS API Server, add|delete user|topic requests doesn't reflect in NATS Server.

 - **URL:**